 Through the expansion of its product lineup and the entry into new markets, the Company has a history of growing its product offerings internationally beyond North America.
 The Company sees long-term opportunity in continuing to grow its business worldwide with further R&D investment including new-product development and offerings.
-In January 2022, PSI and Société Internationale des Moteurs Baudouin ("Baudouin"), a subsidiary of Weichai, entered into an international distribution and sales agreement which enables Baudouin to bring PSI's power systems line of products into the European, Middle Eastern, and African markets, which resulted in over \$2.0 million of sales.
+In January 2022, PSI and Société Internationale des Moteurs Baudouin ("Baudouin"), a subsidiary of Weichai, entered into an international distribution and sales agreement which enables Baudouin to bring PSI's power systems line of products into the European, Middle Eastern, and African markets, which resulted in \$0.7 million of sales during the year ended December 31, 2023.
 In addition to sales, Baudouin will manage service, support, warranty claims, and technical requests.
 The Company believes that this agreement will continue to offer enhanced global growth opportunities, particularly in Europe.